sharppy/SHARPpy/README.md

     git clone https://github.com/sharppy/SHARPpy.git

-If you follow the route of cloning SHARPpy, you can update to the recent SHARPpy package by typing the following within the folder you downloaded SHARPpy to:
+If you follow the route of cloning SHARPpy, you can update to the most recent SHARPpy package by typing the following within the folder you downloaded SHARPpy to:

     git pull origin master